tlin118/tlin118.github.io/content/about.md

 title: About
 date: 2024-07-23
 author: Lin
-description: 'About Me'
+description: About Me
 toc: false
 ---

 Hi, I'm Lin.

-I am a Mathematics major with an interest in Computer Science.
+I am a double major in Mathematics and Music with an interest in Computer Science.

-I also transcribe and make sheet music sometimes.
+I also transcribe and engrave sheet music.